Ayesha-mallika/new-repo/README.md

-# new-repo
+cd# new-repo
 this is my git repo<br/>
-hi my name is ayesha
+hi my name is usha